rjspencer/docs/theming.md

 Url structure: /activities
 Recommended modules: ActivityStreamList

+### page:AudioCommentView
+This page should show the content of an individual audio comment.

+Url structure: /audio/[%audio_id]/comment/[%id]
+Recommended modules: CommentView, AudioView

 ### page:AudioList
 This page should show a listing of audio content such as audio objects or audio playlists.